Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: CONCLUSION

 \section{CONCLUSION}

-We proposed a voice-based HMI, \ie RtI trigger cues, to help drivers correctly understand the system limitation of an ADS in scenarios with multiple potential RtI triggers.
-The results of a between-group experiment using a driving simulator showed that incorporating effective trigger cues into the RtI enabled drivers to comprehend the ADS's system limitations better and reduce collisions.
-Furthermore, it improved the subjective feelings of drivers when encountering RtI while using the ADS.
-Thus, enhanced comprehension resulting from the trigger cue is significant for promoting safe and user-experienced use of ADS during RtI.
+We proposed a voice-based HMI, \ie RtI trigger cues \& reason, to help drivers correctly understand the system limitation of an ADS in scenarios with multiple potential RtI triggers.
+The results of a between-group experiment using a driving simulator showed that incorporating effective trigger cues \& reason into the RtI enabled drivers to comprehend the ADS's system limitations better and reduce collisions.
+Furthermore, the use of the proposed RtI HMI could also encourage drivers to actively stay informed about the situation and takeover the control in hazardous conditions.
+Therefore, the proposed method is important to promote the safe use of ADS during the takeover process.

-In future work, we will increase the number of participants and further analyze the impact of RtI cues on their behavior during take-overs, such as reaction speed and operational behavior.
+In future work, we will increase the number of participants and further analyze the impact of RtI cues and reason on their behavior during take-overs, such as reaction time and operational behavior.
 We will also observe whether RtI leads to drivers developing over-trust in ADS and explore methods to mitigate this issue.